 I spent four years working as a support advocate for developmentally disabled adults, assisting them in living in their own apartments independently.
 My job included coordinating and accompanying them on doctor appointments, applying for food stamps and other entitlements, helping them with their banking, grocery shopping, cleaning, cooking, etc.

-In the past three years I started tutoring developmentally disabled adults in basic reading and math, bill paying (eg. check writing, balancing check book), typing and data entry in preparation for the job market.
+In the past six years I started tutoring developmentally disabled adults in basic reading and math, bill paying (eg. check writing, balancing check book), typing and data entry in preparation for the job market.

 Gina D. has not yet had a background check.
 After sending a message to Gina, you will be able to order a background check for $7.99.
 The check will be processed by First Advantage.
 For more information, please review the background check information page.